Art-Sells/Arells/Build-Notes.md

 - Reloads modules every 5 minutes (price, wallet, and losses animation css) from coin gecko API wrapper?

 ### Buy
-**Pull handleBuy from HPMContext & BoughtAmountContext for success and error modal handling.**
+**Pull handleBuy from HPMContext & BoughtAmountContext and edit saveVatopGroups import for success and error modal handling.**
 - (B) Price
 - Amount Input (in $) (tel no * or #) see HPMTester
 - fees (total * .03 goes to our Arells Stripe Account?)